FAQ Accordion Title

-At your death, if you have not designated a beneficiary, your estate may become your beneficiary.
-Having a will does not affect your beneficiary designation.
+If, at your death, you have not designated a beneficiary, your estate may become your beneficiary.
+Your will does not affect your beneficiary designation.

 If you divorce, legal documents such as an IPERS Qualified Domestic Relations Order may supersede your designation.
 Please contact IPERS to learn more about QDROs and other legal orders such as tax levies, child support, etc.

 Yes.
 However, IPERS cannot make payments directly to minors.
 Depending on the amount that is to be paid, IPERS can make payments to an adult custodian or to a court-established conservator or trustee.
 Or the minor beneficiary can wait until he/she is 18 to receive the money.
 (The minor’s legal guardian should contact IPERS to ensure that waiting to claim a death benefit will not cause the death benefit to be forfeited.)

 If you have designated one person as your beneficiary, he or she may be eligible for a lifetime monthly benefit or a lump-sum payment.
 Visit the Beneficiaries page for additional information.
 If you’ve named more than one person, or an estate or trust, as your beneficiary, the only payout option is a lump-sum payment.
 Lump-sum payments may be rolled over to avoid tax penalties.
 Note: It is important to keep your beneficiary designation current.
 Check your beneficiary designation in My Account.

 It is important to promptly designate a new beneficiary if your beneficiary dies.